aznSlayer/PanView/README.md

 ```

 ## To Do
-* Add functionality to support panning in all directions
+* Add functionality to support panning in top and bottom

 ## License
 * [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)